ryanflannery/oxbar/README.md

 [xstatbar](https://ryanflannery.net/hacking/xstatbar/).
 It supports FreeType font rendering, alpha transparency, and is highly configurable.

-It's motivated mostly by the complaints I get about old xstatbar and its shortcomings.
+It's motivated mostly by the frequent complaints I get about old xstatbar and its shortcomings.
 Shaming works yo.

 # status